Talk to a Spousal Support Attorney About Your Options

 6. Humiliating the innocent spouse in a way that makes the marriage intolerable.

-If you think you have adequate defense grounds, make sure you talk with a spousal attorney near you for best steps moving forward.
+If you think you have adequate grounds for defense, make sure you talk with a spousal attorney near you for the best steps moving forward.

 Consult with a Spousal Support Attorney Today